mariotlemes/non3GPP-WiFi/README.md

 14) AMF sends the **NAS Registration Accept message** including the Allowed NSSAI for the access type for the UE to the N3IWF which forwards the same to the UE through the signalling IPsec SA.

-After registration, the UE shall support NAS signalling with 5GCN for mobility and session management functions using the N1 reference point.
+After registration, the UE-non3GPP shall support NAS signalling with 5GCN for mobility and session management functions using the N1 reference point.

 ## PDU Session Establishment